DreamLayer

 assets/motion/*.gif python scripts/export_meridian_motion.py

-assets/demo/catalog/ python -m dreamlayer.demo catalog <dir> (master GIF downscaled for the repo; feature posters and overlays pruned)
+assets/demo/catalog/ python -m dreamlayer.demo catalog <dir>, previews reshaped as circular glass lenses (feature posters and overlays pruned)

 assets/panel/*.png boot the Brain server, seed folders/people/events, screenshot headlessly (Playwright)